qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 Figure 2.3 and 2.4 provide visualizations of change and variation in cover values under both biosolids and control for POPR.
 Each point represents the mean cover value under a specific treatment-block combination.
-The observed cover value under control group are close to 0 in all four blocks while the cover values under biosolids are quite high.
+The observed cover values under control group are close to 0 in all four blocks while the cover values under biosolids are quite high.
 We also observe that the change in cover value for biosolids group is different in four blocks.
-But we do not consider any interaction effects involving block, because they are not of interest.
+But we do not consider any interaction effects involving block because they are not of interest.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-8-1.png)